1jour1vin

 "Fruity and classic!"

-With its lovely pale ruby color, Les Rives offers a bouquet of delicate fruity and spicy notes.
-On the palate, this red wine is refined and crisp, embodying the elegance of the Loire Valley, with freshness and plenty of regional character.
+With a lovely soft ruby color, Les Rives offers a bouquet with subtle fruity and spicy notes.
+On the palate, this red wine is refined and crisp, embodying the elegance typical of the Loire Valley, with freshness and plenty of regional character.
 A charming and captivating wine!
 (Wine shipped without a capsule).

 Buy your Saint-Nicolas wines at the best price in a private sale!